 How Can Trees Hurt Your Roof?

-Even when there isn’t a storm or high wind event, trees can hurt your roof when they fall due to disease or old age.
-In these cases, all it takes is a mild wind, heavy rain or a light snowfall to topple trees that exceed the roof line.
+Even when there isn’t a storm or high wind event, trees can hurt your roof if they fall due to disease or old age.
+In these cases, all it takes is a mild wind, heavy rain, or a light snowfall to topple trees that hang too close to the roofline.

-When a property has a number of trees planted too closely to the home or commercial structure, they tend to become unsightly due to foliage, twigs and branches continuously falling onto the roof.
+When a property has many trees planted too close to the home or commercial structure, the structures become unsightly due to foliage, twigs, and branches continuously falling onto the roof.
 But appearances aren’t the only reason to keep your roof clear.

 Contact your roofing contractor to get a professional opinion of which trees present a danger to your roof.
-Tree removal is also a convenient way of reducing roof debris.
+Tree removal is a convenient way of reducing roof debris.
 It can also minimize gutter cleanings since gutters tend to fill with leaves and other debris from nearby trees.
 However, tree removal is not the only option.
 Strategic pruning may be just as effective, so talk to a roofer or arborist before taking down an entire tree.

-If you live in an area where hurricanes or tornadoes are fairly regular events, a professional inspection of your property by a roofing contractor helps avoid serious damage.
+If you live in an area where hurricanes or tornadoes are fairly regular events, a professional inspection of your property by a roofing contractor can help avoid serious damage.
 Your contractor can point out possible hazards on your property and will also consider trees located in neighboring properties that can pose a problem to your roof.

 There are several questions to discuss with your roofing expert.
 These include:

 It’s always better to be safe than sorry.
-A simple roofing inspection and report provides the best information on the current condition of your roof.
+A simple roof inspection and report provides the best information on the current condition of your roof.